Where is Google's own information about Gmail?

 - Google suspends accounts and alerts us when they believe the account has been compromised, such as when it begins sending large quantities of spam.

 - You may turn on Google's two factor authentication, called 2-Step Verification, for your account.
-This is highly recommended by us and is required by certain SIL departments such as Finance.
+This is highly recommended by us and is required by certain SIL departments.

 But it's really up to you, the owner of the account, to use these tools, to use them consistently and to use them wisely.